Dissertation Advisor(s): David Kazanjian

 "‘Vicious Infants’: Antisocial Childhoods and the Politics of Population in Antebellum U.S. Literature"

-Visiting Assistant Professor, Washington College
+Visiting Assistant Professor, Franklin and Marshall

 Laura Soderberg specializes in early and nineteenth-century U.S. literature.
 Her dissertation, "Vicious Infants: Antisocial Childhoods and the Politics of Population in the Antebellum U.S.," examines how narratives of deviant children structured the production of group identities, including race and class, in the early United States, asking what the literary forms that childhood takes when it is severed from national futurity.
 Her broader interests include law and literature, population studies, critical race theory, disability studies, and childhood studies.
 Her work can be found in American Literature and Social Text.